 Truro BID Achievements 2017 - 2021

-Truro BID is currently in year four of its third five-year term, which began on 1 October 2017.
-The BID is independent from local authorities and other statutory agencies and delivers projects over and above the baseline services provided by them
+We first became operational in October 2007 and are now in our fourth five-year term, which began on 1 October 2022.
+Truro BID is independent from local authorities and other statutory agencies and delivers projects over and above the baseline services provided by them.

-and our key achievements from the last four years are below.
+We represents circa 380 businesses and our key achievements from 2017 to 2021 are below.

 Events - Celebrating our City